yash-sharma1/docs-site/docs/api-reference/dex-api/paths.md

 ##### ***GET***
 **Summary:** Get transactions in the specific block.

-**Description:** Get transactions in a specific block.
-Currently 'confirmBlocks' and 'txAge' are not supported.
+**Description:** Get transactions in the block.
+Multi-send and multi-coin transactions are flattened as transactions.
+This API is deprecated.

 **Rate Limit:** 60 requests per IP per minute.